saikumarmk/website/README.md

 ## Yggdrasil (Growth Tree)

 The Yggdrasil skill tree is located at `/growth/2026`.
-Unlike regular blog posts, Yggdrasil pages live directly in `src/routes/growth/2026/` (not in `urara/`) to avoid conflicts with the Urara build system.
+Like all other content, Yggdrasil pages live in `urara/growth/2026/` and get copied to `src/routes/` by the Urara build system.

 ### Creating a New Node